What is Fish Oil

 Synthetic Triglyceride Oil

-Synthetic triglyceride oil is (you guessed it) synthetic and therefore absorbs the least easily of the three.
+Synthetic triglyceride oil is—you guessed it—synthetic.
+Therefore, it absorbs the least easily of the three types of fish oil on the market.
 We highly recommend avoiding this type of fish oil.

 Certificate of Analysis

-First, dog owners should always ask for a Certificate of Analysis (COA) from the manufacturer.
+Dog owners should always ask for a COA from the manufacturer.
 Any reputable company should easily be able to provide one.

-The Certificate of Analysis is a document issued by Quality Assurance.
-The information included shows the results of all of the necessary testing performed as part of quality control.
+The COA is a document issued by either an in-house or third-party quality assurance team.
+It includes the results of all of the necessary testing performed as part of quality control.

-This will help pet parents know that they are getting the best fish oil as possible.
+The COA will help pet parents know that they are getting the best fish oil possible.

 Wild Caught Fish

 Another thing to look for is whether the fish are farm raised or wild caught.
-You always want to purchase fish oil that was derived from wild caught fish.
+Purchase fish oil that was derived from wild caught fish.

-Studies have found time and time again that farm-raised fish contain hazardous levels of PCBs, dioxins and the insecticides, dieldrin, and toxaphene.
-Not to mention, the quality of life and living conditions of the fish is often horrendous.
+Studies have repeatedly concluded that farm-raised fish contain hazardous levels of PCBs, dioxins, dieldrin (a pesticide), and toxaphene (an insecticide).
+Additionally, the quality of life and living conditions of the fish leave much to be desired.

-If you do choose to give your dog a fish oil supplement, we recommend seeking a product like veterinary grade Wild Alaskan Salmon Oil.
+If you choose to give your dog a fish oil supplement, we recommend using a product like veterinary-grade Wild Alaskan Salmon Oil.

 Finally, dog owners must ensure that they are avoiding fish oil that was processed using ethanol.

 Simply pour a small amount of the fish oil into a styrofoam cup.
-If the oil eats through the cup in less than 30 minutes, it's likely that it contains an ethanol content.
+If the oil eats through the cup in less than 30 minutes, it's likely that it contains ethanol.

 Knowledge is Power

-The best advice we feel that we can give is urging our readers to do their homework.
+The best advice we feel that we can give our readers is to do your homework.